metal3-io/cluster-api-provider-metal3/docs/ip_reuse.md

 If IPClaims are not using BMH names:

 1. Check controller logs for preallocation-related messages
-1. Verify the flag is properly set on the controller deployment
+1. Verify the `--enable-bmh-name-based-preallocation` flag is properly set on the controller deployment
 1. Restart the controller after changing the configuration